Maids, confinement nannies to take COVID-19 serology test on arrival in Singapore

 A post-stay-home notice testing programme will also be extended to maids and confinement nannies arriving from higher-risk countries and regions.

-This will apply to maids and nannies who are issued with an entry approval by MOM and are subject to a 14-day stay-home notice at dedicated facilities on arrival.
+This will apply to those who are issued with an entry approval by MOM and are subject to a 14-day stay-home notice at dedicated facilities on their arrival in Singapore.

 During the seven days after serving their stay-home notice, these workers will have to undergo additional swab tests to ensure that they are free of COVID-19.